 Typically Sonicare brushes tend to be very reliable and is most certainly highly praised for reliability and quality here at Electric Teeth and by our readers.

 This is pretty much as close at it comes in my mind to being the perfect electric toothbrush for kids.
 It is a bold, funky and interactive toothbrush that is fun for kids of all ages, but offers an educational factor too.

 A smaller brush head and maybe a travel case would have been nice, but the price is reflective of you get.

 Sonicare have taken their experience in the electric toothbrush market to create a brush that ticks so many boxes for kids, parents and dentists.

 If you want an easier experience when it comes to brushing your children’s teeth, this is what you need.

-- Patented sonic technology with 500 strokes per second.
-75% more effective than manual toothbrushes in hard to reach areas for better check-ups guaranteed
+- Better check ups guaranteed!
+Patented sonic technology. is 75 percentage more effective than manual toothbrushes in hard to reach areas

-- KidTimer helps ensure 2minute recommended brushing time, and KidPacer alerts the child to move to the next quadrant of the mouth to ensure a thorough cleaning
+- The KidTimer gradually increase to two minutes to help train kids to brush the recommended time, and KidPacer musically alerts when to move to the next quadrant of the mouth to ensure a thorough cleaning

 Electric Teeth Rating